Registering social events at Penn

 After a social event...

-Should a group host an unregistered event, the Program Coordinator for Community Care shares that with the organization’s advisor and other relevant partners to create an accountability plan, identify opportunities for learning, and get future events registered.
+Should a group host an unregistered event, the Associate Director for Community Care shares that with the organization’s advisor and other relevant partners to create an accountability plan, identify opportunities for learning, and get future events registered.
 If warranted, Penn’s Center for Community Standards and Accountability (CSA) may become involved.
 The group may also be put on pause, meaning they wouldn’t be allowed to host registered events for a certain amount of time.

 Still have questions?